giserh/drone-video-index/iotop-log-parser/readme.txt

-This is a parser for the log file "iotop.log" output by the "iotop" command:
+This is an extractor for the log file "iotop.log" output by the "iotop" command:
 "sudo iotop -botqqqk -d 10 > ./iotop.log"

 The input and output parameters are described at beginning of the python file.

 ===========
-Exc command example to run this parser:
+Exc command example to run this extractor:
-"python ./iotop-log-file-parser.py ./iotop.log ./parsed-iotop.log 10171"
+"python ./iotop-log-file-extractor.py ./iotop.log ./extracted-iotop.log 10171"

 Explain:
 ./iotop.log is the output log file of the "iotop" command above;
-./parsed-iotop.log is the output file of this parser;
+./extracted-iotop.log is the output file of this extractor;
 10171 is the pid a process "build-tetrartree".
 ===========